How long do EV batteries really last? Here’s what I’ve learned in the auto industry

 Let’s say your EV battery drops below 70% capacity after 10 years.
 What will happen?

 Old EV batteries are not useless, even if they are not good enough for daily driving.
-If their health and charge capacity degrade to a level where it is not feasible to use them in a vehicle, they can be repurposed for other uses.
-They can be used as home energy storage or commercial backup systems, and specialized companies have started to develop several solutions, but they are still in the early days.
-Most of the EV batteries are still relatively new, and we have a few years before the first bigger batch hits the recycling centers.
+If their health and charge capacity degrade to a point where they are no longer feasible for vehicle use, they can be repurposed for other uses.
+They can be used for home energy storage or commercial backup systems, and specialized companies have begun developing several solutions, but they are still in the early stages.
+Most EV batteries are still relatively new, and we have a few years before the first larger batch hits the recycling centers.

 If you are thinking about buying an EV at this stage, I recommend buying a new one or something that is still under warranty.
 Most EV manufacturers stand by their batteries.
 Here are a few well-known brands and their warranty offers.